 - Hold the Final exam.
 You are strongly advised to send reminders to all members of your committee the day before and also immediately beforehand, including details of the location.

-- You must be enrolled both at the time of your Final Examination and during the quarter the UW grants the degree.
+You must be enrolled both at the time of your Final Examination and at the time you submit the thesis.

 Dissertation submission is done electronically.
 Be aware that this requires also electronic submission of handwritten signatures on the Graduate School Reading Committee Form.